My favorite recipe for mushroom risotto with tips for making it perfect!

 - Heat olive oil in a large skillet over medium heat.
 Add onion and garlic and sauté until soft, 3-5 minutes.
 Add rice and stir quickly to coat with oil.
 Heat through, but don’t let it brown.
 Add wine and cook, stirring constantly, until fully absorbed into the rice.
 Add mushrooms and mix.

-- Add thyme, butter, ½ cup Parmesan cheese, and mix until melted.
-Add heavy cream and stir until creamy.
+- Add thyme/parsley, butter, 1/2 cup Parmesan cheese, and mix until melted.
+Add heavy cream and stir.
 Season with salt and pepper.

 - Spoon into bowls, sprinkle with additional Parmesan, and serve immediately.